nbeversl/urtext_docs/README.md

-# About the README.md
+# Urtext

 ## About Urtext

-### Urtext Usage Guide and Reference|  >a5m

 ### Description

-Urtext is a syntax and interpreter for writing, connecting and organizing text.
+Urtext (pronounced /ˈʊrtekst/) is a syntax and interpreter for writing, connecting and organizing text.

 Urtext's basic unit is a "node", which is a range or set of ranges of text within a file.
 A folder of nodes is a "project".
 The Urtext interpreter is aware of all the nodes in a project at once, so nodes can reference, modify, and organize one another, across hundreds or thousands of files.
 The | Basic Syntax >znj permits instructions embedded into the text itself.